NishchayAnand/software-engineering/System Design/LLD/Backend/OOP/Design Patterns/Interview Questions.md

 Q. Explain Builder Pattern.

 The Builder Design Pattern is a creational design pattern that allows you to construct objects step-by-step.
+The pattern allows you to produce different types and representations of an object using the same construction code.

 Example:
 ```